lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 - The grandfooter cell background is always blue.
 - The static title text is different

-By separating out the behaviour by type, it will be easy to change either of the two row styles, without affecting the other, if a design change is required.
+By separating out the behaviour by type, it will be easy to change either of the two row styles, without affecting the other, when a design change is required.

-In the same way, I could have designed the *detail* cell so that it would change its height dynamically, depending on whether it was the last row in a group, I chose not to.
-I would have to introduce a boolean to record the actual type that the cell should be.
-I decided to introduce a subfooter cell just to take up the space below the last detail.
+In the same way, I could have designed the *detail* cell so that it would change its height dynamically, depending on whether it was the last row in a group.
+I chose not to do that.
+I would have to introduce a boolean to implicitly record the actual type that the cell should be.
+I decided to introduce a *subfooter* cell just to take up the space below the last detail.
 It is highlighted in the screen shot above.

 ## Generating the Rows